jamiecolex/technicaltest/README.md

 # Technical Test

 A simple PHP web app to generate a funny middle name.
+Developed for a technical test.

 ## Live Demo